5 Side Effects of Swimming in a Pool With Too Much Chlorine

 However, "generally, this is a sign not that there is too much chlorine, but that there's not enough chlorine," Dr. Uren says.
 In short, the water needs to be better balanced.

-Still, exposure to dangerously high levels of chlorine can produce similar symptoms like burning or watery eyes, per the Centers for Disease Control and Prevention (CDC).
+Still, exposure to dangerously high levels of chlorine can produce similar symptoms like burning or watery eyes, per the CDC.
+Normal chlorine levels should not cause these effects.

 Advertisement